Par Avion (airline): History

-In May 2019, Par Avion commenced airline services to Strahan from Hobart / Cambridge, with assistance of a Tasmanian state government grant, with services three times a week using a Cessna Titan, this service was again terminated at the end of the grant due to unsustainable passenger numbers.
+In May 2019, Par Avion commenced airline services to Strahan from Hobart / Cambridge, with assistance of a Government of Tasmania grant, with services three times a week using a Cessna Titan, this service was again terminated at the end of the grant due to unsustainable passenger numbers.

 Destinations

 The sightseeing flights under the Par Avion branding are conducted from the Cambridge Aerodrome base near Hobart.